Does Anxiety Go Away? How To Manage Living With Anxiety

 Does anxiety go away?

-For most people, anxiety doesn’t just go away on its own.
+According to the National Institute of Mental Health, for most people, anxiety doesn’t just go away on its own.
 If you're predisposed to struggling with it, then it may be something that you have to be more aware of than other people.
 However, with the right treatment and proper coping techniques and strategies, anxiety doesn't have to be something that controls your life forever.
 Rather, you can learn how to manage and overcome your symptoms and live a healthy, productive life.

 Treatment options

-Multiple forms of treatment can help, but not everyone responds to different types of treatment in the same way.
+As with other mental health conditions, multiple forms of treatment can help, but not everyone responds to different types of treatment in the same way.
 It can be vital to find the treatment that you respond most effectively to.
 Often, combining several different types of treatment can be the most powerful way to find relief from your symptoms.
 Consider the following popular treatment options:

 Medication

 Some people find that prescription medication can help them gain control of their anxiety, and there are many options to choose from.
 If you are leery about being on medication, it can be important to understand that it doesn't have to be something that you take for the rest of your life.
 It could be that you're going through something that's difficult and could use help getting through it.
 Or it could also be that you use medication to help gain some control over your symptoms while you learn other strategies to cope with anxiety long-term.
-While medication can come with side effects, its benefits may outweigh the risks, particularly if your anxiety is causing physical symptoms and putting stress on your body.
+While medication can come with side effects, its benefits may outweigh the risks, particularly if your anxiety is causing physical symptoms, like having a frequent panic attack, and putting stress on your body.
 If you think that medication could help you with your symptoms, talk to your doctor or a psychiatrist about your options.

 Therapy